containers/crun/README.md

 that is written in Go, forks itself and use a module written in C for setting up the environment before the container process starts.

-Crun aims to be usable as a library, that can be easily included in programs without requiring an external process for managing OCI containers.
+crun aims to be usable as a library, that can be easily included in programs without requiring an external process for managing OCI containers.